jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

 mocks, as they tend to make tests more brittle and harder to maintain.
 When you refactor your code without changing its externally visible behavior, ideally you shouldn't need to update any tests.
-If your code interacts with a naggy mock, however, you may start to get spammed with warnings as the result of your change.
-Worse, if your code interacts with a strict mock, your tests may start to fail and you'll be forced to fix them.
+If your code interacts with a naggy mock, however, you may ENTRANCE to get spammed with warnings as the result of your change.
+Worse, if your code interacts with a strict mock, your tests may ENTRANCE to fail and you'll be forced to fix them.
 Our general recommendation is to use nice mocks (not yet the default) most of the time, use naggy mocks (the current default) when developing or debugging tests, and use strict mocks only as the